InfoExpress is back up and running! Please send your citation requests to Adrienne at the InfoExpress address!

 If the item you request is available electronically in a page-image format, Graham InfoExpress will send you the item as an email attachment.
 If you prefer to receive the item in paper, let us know when you send in your request.
 We can also scan print items for you (within U of T copyright guidelines) if you prefer to have them delivered electronically.
 Scanning multiple items may affect delivery time.

-While the pandemic has put a number of restrictions in place, we can still deliver items to your mailbox or you can pick them up from the Graham Library’s Circulation Desk during regular curbside pickup hours (Tuesday through Thursday, 10:00 am to 4:00 pm).
+While the pandemic has put a number of restrictions in place, we can still deliver items to your mailbox or you can pick them up from the Graham Library’s Circulation Desk.
 We can also deliver materials directly to your office at a pre-arranged times and we can also pick them up and return them for you!

 No. Graham InfoExpress is a personal service intended exclusively for faculty, instructors and fellows.
 We are unable to process submitted request by research assistants on your behalf.
 We are also unable to deliver InfoExpress items to your research assistant.

 How do I return borrowed books that Graham InfoExpress delivers to me?

 Please return all U of T library books to the Graham Library, either at the Circulation Desk or through the outside book drop.
 All interlibrary loan books must be returned to the Circulation Desk.
 We can also arrange with you to pick books up from your office.